-New Zealand ShakeOut is our national earthquake drill and tsunami hikoi (walkout), taking place on Thursday 18 October 2018 at 9.30am.
+New Zealand ShakeOut is our national earthquake drill and tsunami hikoi (walkout).

-This year we are encouraging all early childhood centres, schools, tertiary organisations to sign up, hold a Drop, Cover and Hold drill, and plan a tsunami hikoi if they are in a tsunami zone.
-Families, individuals, businesses and other organisations can take part too.
+We are encouraging all early childhood centres, schools, tertiary organisations and businesses to sign up, hold a Drop, Cover and Hold drill, and plan a tsunami hikoi if they are in a tsunami zone.

 What is Drop, Cover and Hold?